Fabricate a mounting bracket:

 The fusebox can be wired in several different ways.
 I decided to split it into two banks, with 6 circuits powered direct from the battery, and the other 6 tripped by Accessory power.
 This is accomplished as follows:

 - Run a 6AWG cable from the positive terminal of the battery to a 100 amp circuit breaker, mounted as close to the battery as possible.
 I mounted mine to the air entry duct of the airbox, using an existing bolt.
 Then run 6AWG cable from the circuit breaker to the power-in terminal for the left side of the accessory fusebox.
 This step powers the battery side of the fusebox.
 See the wiring diagram for details.

 - Run 6AWG cable from the positive battery terminal to a 70-amp relay.
 This wire needs to run through either a 70amp circuit breaker, or a maxi-blade fuseholder with a maximum 70A fuse.
 The reason for the 70A limit in this circuit is because 70A is the maximum rating relay which is readily available.
-Then run a 6AWG cable from pin??? of the relay to the power-in terminal of the fusebox.
+Then run a 6AWG cable from the relay to the power-in terminal of the fusebox.
 Complete the wiring of the relay as per the wiring diagram.

 - There are several places to find an accessory-tripped power source.
 I used the rear of the dash power outlet, next to the ashtray.